AlexanderMakarov/am-budget-view/README.md

   Supports all features native to app and Beancount reports.
   In `config.yaml` is referenced by `ameriaCsvFilesGlob` setting.
   Parsed by [ameria_csv_parser.go](/ameria_csv_parser.go).
-- [NONE] AmeriaBank for Businesses XML (.XML) files downloaded per-account from https://online.ameriabank.am/InternetBank/MainForm.wgx (the same place as CSV above) - ARE NOT SUPPORTED because they don't contain own account number and currency.
+- [NONE] AmeriaBank for Businesses XML (.xml) files downloaded per-account from https://online.ameriabank.am/InternetBank/MainForm.wgx (the same place as CSV above) - ARE NOT SUPPORTED because they don't contain own account number and currency.